bysatha/mernAuth/README.md

-# mernBase3
+# mernAuth - mernBase3
- The officially succeeded MERN base of the Coduza-Bases project
+ The officially succeeded MERN base authentication of the Coduza-Bases project